The Origin of Calabi-Yau Crystals in BPS States Counting: The 4d Crystals from BPS States Countings

 the extra $\Delta Z_{N-1,N}$ is composed of the factors\footnote{Here, we simply take one chiral and one Fermi from the framing node to one (initial) gauge node.
 One can of course consider more general framings with multiple edges connecting the framing node and different gauge nodes, some of which could be related by wall crossing.}

 with the initial node connected to the framing node labelled by 0, and\footnote{We have omitted the U$(1)$ part contributions from the possible adjoint loops as they do not have any poles in $u$.}

 for all nodes $b$ connected to the node $a$.
-For each $b$ with such factor, the flavour charge of the chiral $\chi_{ab,I}$ or $\chi_{ba,I}$ would not only differ the one of a Fermi $\Lambda_{ab,I}$ by a multiple of $\epsilon$.
-Otherwise, the positions of their corresponding connected atoms in the 4d crystal determined by the flags would be projected to the same node in the periodic quiver/weight lattice.
-Likewise, none of the adjoint chirals would have flavour charge being a multiple of $\epsilon$ as well.
-In particular, this means that we can take $\epsilon=0$ (or equivalently, $q=1$) before evaluating the residues (as opposed to the threefold cases discussed in Appendix \ref{3dcrystals} where the order is reversed).
+Here, we require the quiver theory to satisfy the followings: \begin{itemize} \item The theory has a corresponding periodic quiver, which is a weight lattice. \item There is at most one edge (either chiral or Fermi) connecting any two lattice points (namely, the nodes in the periodic quiver). \end{itemize} In paritcular, this is true for quivers arised from toric CY fourfolds considered in the paper\footnote{One way to see this is to consider the brane brick model of the quiver.
+The lattice points correspond to the brane bricks, i.e., the convex polytopes, in this dual graph.
+Any two polytopes can share at most one face, which is the edge in the weight lattice/periodic quiver.}.
+This indicates that the flavour charge of the chiral $\chi_{ab,I}$ (or $\chi_{ba,I}$) would not only differ the one of a Fermi $\Lambda_{ab,I}$ by a multiple of $\epsilon$.
+In other words, $F_{\chi_{ab,I}}\neq F_{\Lambda_{ab,I}}=F_{\Lambda_{ab,I}}+n\epsilon$ (recall that eventually we would like to take $\epsilon=0$).
+Likewise, none of the adjoint chirals would have flavour charge being a multiple of $\epsilon$ as well, i.e., $F_{\text{adj}}\neq0=n\epsilon$.
+This means that we can take $\epsilon=0$ (or equivalently, $q=1$) before evaluating the residues (as opposed to the threefold cases discussed in Appendix \ref{3dcrystals} where the order is reversed).
 In fact, the Calabi-Yau condition should always come before the evaluation of the integral so that the poles could be correctly cancelled by the factors in the numerator.
 For example, for the $\mathbb{C}^4$ case whose periodic quiver was given in \eqref{periodicquiverex}, at rank 4, there is one contribution from